craigxchen/BlackjackRL/README.md

 QL_Agent DOES converge to optimal, run QL_Agent.py to see what the optimal value function looks like.

+## Test Results:

+VFA_TDv6:

+using 512 neurons in hidden layer, ALPHA = 1000, GAMMA = 1, NUM_TRIALS = 100000 and 500000, function initialized to zero

+converges for:

+1-hot encoding and relu, leakyRelu -- see results folder

+normalized vector encoding still does not converge

 ## Authors

 * **Craig Chen** - *Initial work* - [craigxchen](https://github.com/craigxchen)